Beautiful and intriguing. If you’re looking for the best bookstores in Australia, we’ve found them.

 O'Connell's Bookshop

 Reading a new book is great, but nothing beats picking up a book that has already been read.
 O’Connell’s Bookshop specialises in old books, and it’s a must-visit for anyone who loves the smell and touch of pre-loved volumes of lore or the odd narrative.
-If you’re looking for the best bookshop in Adelaide, this is it!
+If you’re looking for the best bookshops in Adelaide, this is it!
 A few hours browsing can’t hurt, right?

 More info